 In this article:

-- Setting up your stream on Vimeo
+- Create your event on Vimeo

-- The Live Settings page
+- The Live Settings Page

 - Going live

-- Managing your live stream
+- Managing your stream

 - Ending your stream